Skip to main content

 Condo maintenance fees also cover your building’s insurance.
 This protects the building’s unit owners from liability from events like slips and falls on the building property, fire damage to the building, and other unexpected events.

 The insurance paid for through condo fees doesn’t cover your personal property.
-It only covers common areas of the building, such as hallways, lobby, surrounding landscaping, elevators, etc. You still need your own condo insurance to protect your unit and its contents, such as the fixtures and personal belongings.
+It only covers common areas of the building, such as hallways, lobby, surrounding landscaping, elevators, etc. You still need your own condo insurance or home insurance policy depending on the property to protect your unit and its contents, such as the fixtures and personal belongings.

 Common elements maintenance